-The Program in Experimental and Molecular Medicine (PEMM) at the Geisel School of Medicine and Dartmouth College is a degree granting program that encompasses five broad overlapping disciplines:
+The Program in Experimental and Molecular Medicine (PEMM) at the Geisel School of Medicine and Dartmouth College is a degree granting program that encompasses four broad overlapping disciplines:

 - Cancer Biology & Molecular Therapeutics